OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-11.md

 ## Matthew 11:17

-> ‘We played the flute for you,
+> ‘We played music for you,
 > and you did not dance;
-> we sang a dirge,
+> we sang a mournful song,
-> and you did not mourn.’
+> and you did not lament.’

 ## Matthew 11:18